Describing Quasi-Graphic Matroids: Biased-graphic matroids

-Finally, we provide a third characterisation of those biased graphic matroids that are not quasi-graphic.
-This characterisation suggests that the two classes of quasi-graphic and biased graphic matroids are perhaps even closer than the previous result would indicate.
+We provide a third characterisation of those biased-graphic matroids that are not quasi-graphic.
+This characterisation suggests that the two classes of quasi-graphic and biased-graphic matroids are perhaps even closer than the previous result would indicate.
 It also specifies even more precisely just how the two classes differ.
-Let $\GB$ be a biased graph and let $((G_v,\Bb_v) : v \in V(G))$ be a family of biased graphs with pairwise disjoint edge sets, all disjoint from $E(G)$.
-Then there is a biased graphic matroid whose circuits are the sets of the following types: \begin{enumerate} \item circuits of $F\GB$, \item circuits of $L(G_v, \Bb_v)$ for some $v$, \item unions of an unbalanced cycle $C$ of $G$, an unbalanced cycle $C'$ of some $G_v$, and a $(v$-$C)$-path in $G$, \item unions of a pair unbalanced cycles $C \subseteq G_v$ and $C' \subseteq G_w$ for some distinct $v,w$, and a $(v$-$w)$-path in $G$. \end{enumerate} To see that this really is a matroid, observe that it can be obtained via successive 2-sums of a frame matroid corresponding to $F(G', \Bb)$ with members of a collection of lifted-graphic matroids corresponding to the $L(G_v',\Bb_v)$, where $G'$ is obtained from $G$ by adding a loop at each vertex and each $G_v'$ is obtained from the corresponding $G_v$ by adding a single loop.
+Let $\GB$ be a biased graph, let $U \subseteq V(G)$, and let $((G_v,\Bb_v) : v \in U)$ be a family of biased graphs with pairwise disjoint edge sets, all disjoint from $E(G)$.
+There is a biased-graphic matroid whose circuits are the sets of the following types: \begin{enumerate} \item circuits of $F\GB$, \item circuits of $L(G_v, \Bb_v)$ for some $v$, \item unions of an unbalanced cycle $C$ of $G$, an unbalanced cycle $C'$ of some $G_v$, and a $(v$-$C)$-path in $G$, \item unions of a pair of unbalanced cycles $C \subseteq G_v$ and $C' \subseteq G_w$ for some distinct $v,w$, and a $(v$-$w)$-path in $G$. \end{enumerate} To see that this really is a matroid, observe that it is obtained via successive 2-sums of a frame matroid corresponding to $F(G', \Bb)$ with members of a collection of lifted-graphic matroids corresponding to the $L(G_v',\Bb_v)$, where $G'$ is obtained from $G$ by adding a loop at each vertex in $U$ and each $G_v'$ is obtained from the corresponding $G_v$ by adding a single loop.
 Let us call such a matroid a \emph{broken handcuff matroid}, and circuits of types (3) and (4) above its \emph{broken handcuffs}.

-\begin{theorem} Let $M$ be a connected biased graphic matroid.
+\begin{theorem} Let $M$ be a connected biased-graphic matroid.
 Then $M$ is either quasi-graphic or a broken handcuff matroid. \end{theorem}